Anunth-R/Fast-Robots/lab1.md

 ## Effective Data Rate and Overhead

-To determine how message size affects transmission rate, I created an Arduino command SEND_MESSAGE that takes in a message size and constructs/transmits a character array of that size (1 element of char array = 1byte).
+To determine how message size affects transmission rate, I created an Arduino command SEND_MESSAGE that takes in a message size and constructs/transmits a character array of that size (1 element = 1byte).
 On the Python side, I loop through different message sizes and time how long it takes to recieve a reply.
 As shown from the plot, many short messages induce more overhead reducing the data transfer rate.
 Sending longer messages reduces total overhead as less messages are sent.
 For example, the data transmission rate for 5 byte messages was 20.86 bytes/sec while for 120 byte messages was 501.81 bytes/sec.

 Arduino side: